 How much does it cost to hire?

-The main Hall can be hired from just £10.40 per hour, or you can hire the whole complex for a day from – £430.00.
+The main Hall can be hired from just £15 per hour for residents or £25 for non residents, or you can hire the whole complex for a day from – £430.00.

 As we’re an independent charity, so by booking your wedding with us, you’re also directly helping contribute to the future of the hall and putting something back into the local community – this will ensure we’re here for future generations.

 Do you have a Ceremony Licence?